finopsfoundation/framework/_capabilities/asset-management.md

 search-keywords: ITAM ITSM ITFM TBM TBMC SAM hardware software license licenses lifecycle procurement procured configuration CI taxonomy

 title: FinOps Intersection with other Frameworks
 description: This capability examines the intersection between FinOps with other standards.
-Widespread use of public cloud creates new challenges and the intention for this capability is to provide a place to capture FinOps' interactions with existing IT and financial standards being used by your organization.
+Widespread use of public cloud creates new challenges for traditional processes and the intention for this capability is to provide a place to capture FinOps' interactions with existing IT and financial standards being used by your organization.
 page-identifier: capability_asset-management
 framework-capability-title: FinOps Intersection with other Frameworks
 framework-capability-desc: This capability examines the intersection between FinOps with other standards.
-Widespread use of public cloud creates new challenges and the intention for this capability is to provide a place to capture FinOps' interactions with existing IT and financial standards being used by your organization.
+Widespread use of public cloud creates new challenges for traditional processes and the intention for this capability is to provide a place to capture FinOps' interactions with existing IT and financial standards being used by your organization.
 label:
 order: 15